-The response time for a query might improve when Dynamic Server uses an index for:
+The response time for a query might improve when Informix uses an index for:

-- Columns used to join two tables - Columns that are filters for a query - · Columns in an ORDER BY or GROUP BY clause - Results of functions that are filters for a query structure.
+- Columns used to join two tables

+- Columns that are filters for a query

+- Columns in an ORDER BY or GROUP BY clause

+- Results of functions that are filters for a query

+For more information about when the query performance can improve with an index on a built-in data type, see "Improve performance by adding or removing indexes" on page 13-20.

+Informix and DataBlade modules provide a variety of different types of indexes (also referred to as secondary-access methods).
+A secondary-access method is a set of database server functions that build, access, and manipulate an index structure.
 These functions encapsulate index operations, such as how to scan, insert, delete, or update nodes in an index.

-For more information on when the query performance can improve with an index on a built-in data type, see "Improve Performance with Indexes" on page 13-16.

-Dynamic Server and DataBlade modules provide a variety of different types of indexes (also referred to as secondary-access methods).
-A secondary-access method is a set of database server functions that build, access, and manipulate an index